Maxwell-Dirac stress-energy tensor in terms of Fierz bilinear currents: Introduction

 Much effort has been made to ``improve'' the stress-energy tensor, either by generalizing it beyond the Belinfante/variational forms, or by altering it so that it is compatible with a given theory.
 An example of the generalization aspect is the work done by Gotay and Marsden, who model the stress-energy in terms of fluxes of the multimomentum map across spacetime hypersurfaces \cite{GotayMarsden1992}.
 The Gotay-Marsden stress-energy tensor naturally includes the spin ``correction terms'' present in the Belinfante formula, but in a more generalized fashion, as well as coinciding with the variational form in the presence of a space-time metric.
 Work has also been done by Callan, Coleman and Jackiw on making the cut-off dependent symmetric stress-energy tensor compatible with renormalized perturbation theory, by constructing appropriate counter terms in order to make it finite at arbitrarily large cut-off values \cite{CallanColemanJackiw1970}.
 The renormalization compatible stress-energy tensor is also compatible with an altered, but phenomenologically consistent, version of general relativity, and simplifies the currents associated with scale and conformal transformations in which the stress-energy appears.

 The work we present in this paper can be viewed as analogous to one of Goedecke's examples, namely the coupled Maxwell-Dirac fields, but in an alternate formalism where the spinor fields are mapped bilinearly to a set of tensor fields.
+The motivation for working in such a formalism is that it removes any dependence of the physical states on gauge transformations, thereby constituting a description of the physics in terms of observable densities only.
+Furthermore, eliminating gauge dependence simplifies the process of reducing the Maxwell-Dirac equations under geometrical symmetries of the Poincar\'{e} group, since only the calculation of the generic subgroup symmetric forms of the tensor fields need to considered.
+Questions of gauge fixing and symmetry reductions of gauge dependent fields are removed entirely.
+Some examples of symmetry reductions of the Maxwell-Dirac equations in the gauge invariant bilinear tensor formalism were presented in \cite{InglisJarvis2014}.

 The background to this approach is as follows.
 Interrelationships between these ``bilinears'' can be derived \cite{Fierz1937} by taking their quadratic products, and expanding out the $\chi\psibar$ spinor matrices in terms of the Dirac-Clifford algebra basis of $4\times4$ matrices.
 For the $\chi\equiv\psi$ case, there are sixteen real, gauge invariant bilinears, equal to the number of basis elements.
 Comparing this number with the eight real components of the Dirac spinors, and taking the gauge invariance into account, implies that there must be nine independent algebraic equations \cite{Kaempffer1981}.
 Furthermore, the bilinear map is invertible according to the spinor reconstruction theorem by Crawford \cite{Crawford1985}, so given a state described by the set of sixteen bilinear tensor fields, the Dirac spinor field is determined up to a phase.
 This bilinear reformulation is generalizable to the non-Abelian isospinor representations, at least in the $SU(2)$ doublet case, where an analogous set of Fierz identities involving \emph{sixty four} bilinears can be shown to exist \cite{InglisJarvis2012}.